 - October – December: Amazon.com, Zappos.com, select department stores

 If you can look at these categories right now and say with certainty that you don’t make many purchases on these items, then this card isn’t worth getting.

 Blue Cash Preferred® Card from American Express

-With this card, you also get a $100 statement credit, but it takes $1,000 in purchases with your new card in the first three months to get it.
+With the Blue Cash Preferred® Card from American Express, you also get a $100 statement credit, but it takes $1,000 in purchases with your new card in the first three months to get it.
 The cash back rewards are as follows: 6% at U.S. supermarkets for up to $6,000 per year in purchases, 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Just like the Chase Freedom®, the limit to earning big rewards at the 6% cash back rate is $6,000 for the year, but there is also a $75 annual fee for this card.

 It’s pretty clear this is the card to own if you spend a lot of your money on groceries.
 It’s also a top card for consistent gas purchases, as there is no cap on the 3% cash back you can earn.